‘I’m Winning H*e!’: Lizzo Claps Back At Haters During Her Vmas Acceptance Speech - NewsBreak

 Lizzo doesn’t have time for the haters.
 She’s too busy winning.
 In July, the star dropped her fourth studio album, Special , which has fans busting a move on the dancefloor to hits like “About Damn Time” and “Grrrls.”
 She’s also broken barriers in the fashion world with her size-inclusive brand Yitty.

-On Sunday, the Grammy-award-winner snagged another victory at the 2022 MTV Video Music Awards after she won a Moonman in “The Video For Good” category– all thanks to her popular single “About Damn Time.”
-The infectious tune has become a self-empowerment anthem for people all around the world.
+On Sunday, the Grammy-award-winner snagged another victory at the 2022 MTV Video Music Awards after she won a Moonman in the “The Video For Good” category– all thanks to her popular single “About Damn Time.”
+The infectious tune has become a self-empowerment anthem for people all around.

 This win hit a little different for the singer, given that there’s been some negative press buzzing about the star recently, from Kathy Hilton’s bewildering Precious blunder to Aries Spears’s viral interview where he criticized the hitmaker’s curvaceous physique.View this post on Instagram